Experienced Advocacy In Minnesota Guardianship And Conservatorship Law

 A guardianship allows the designated legal guardian to make important life decisions in the best interests of you or your loved one.

 - If your loved one is an adult, a guardianship is necessary to allow someone to legally consent to medical care and to make living arrangements.

-- If you are a parent who wants to name who would take care of your children if both parents are unable to care for them, you will want to name a guardian for them in your will or in a similar document.
+- If you are a parent who wants to name someone who would take care of your children if both you and your parenting partner are unable to care for yourselves, you will want to name a guardian for them in your will or in a similar document.

 - If you are doing advance contingency planning for yourself, we can help you legally name who you want as guardian.

-A conservatorship allows the court-appointed legal conservator to manage important financial decisions on behalf of a child, yourself, a parent or other relative who can no longer manage his or her financial affairs.
+A conservatorship allows the court-appointed legal conservator to manage important financial decisions on behalf of a child, yourself, a parent or another relative who can no longer manage his or her financial affairs.

-If you do not designate a guardian or conservator for yourself or a child, the court might designate one for you based on a statute listing persons with priority for appointment.
+If you do not designate a guardian or conservator for yourself or a child, the court might designate one for you based on a statute listing people with priority for appointment.

 We can help you petition the court to have a guardian or conservator of choice appointed.
 It is important to make these decisions before the court is forced to.

-Our lawyers also advise clients regarding other elder law issues that may arise, such as Medical Assistance planning, the prepayment of funeral expenses.
+Our lawyers also advise clients regarding other elder law issues that may arise, such as medical assistance planning and the prepayment of funeral expenses.